Frequently Asked Questions

 Q. Is there any

-standard 100v wall plug (220v is also available if requested) and enjoy the cold air.
-The
+110v wall socket (or 220v if applicable) and enjoy the cold air.

 isn't my PORTACOOL® unit producing cool air?